oleg-codaio/JB-showError-fixed/README.md

 ![Screenshot](http://i.stack.imgur.com/WSMhR.png)

-The screenshot shows that the icon on the bottom `EditText` persists even if the focus changes.
+The screenshot shows that the icon on the bottom `EditTextErrorFixed` persists even if the focus changes.
 In addition it incorporates another fix where if the user presses Delete on an already empty `EditText` the error disappears (another bug?).